kubernautics/ensign/README.md

 # The Ensign Project (KingPin)
 ### Purpose:
 Publish any service, hosted anywhere, with all the convenience of Public Cloud hosting & Automated LetsEncrypt Certificate enrollment.
+No local firewall control, or dynamic dns required.

 ### Method:
 CI/CD Pipeline ready Ansible/Terraform/Bash/Golang Infrastructure-as-Code